Typhoon Page

-Typhoon Page, known in the Philippines as Typhoon Tering, was the fourth tropical cyclone to strike Japan in three months and the sixth in 1990.
+Typhoon Page, known in the Philippines as Super Typhoon Tering, was the fourth tropical cyclone to strike Japan in three months and the sixth in 1990.
 An area of disturbed weather developed on November 5 near the International Date Line.
 For more than two weeks, the disturbance failed to develop appreciably while it tracked generally westward.
 The disturbance began to organize on November 17.
 Four days later, the disturbance was designated a tropical depression, and on November 22, the depression was classified as a tropical storm.
 After resuming a westward course, Page intensified into a typhoon on November 24.
 Page then entered a period of rapid deepening before plateauing in intensity early on November 26.
 Page turned northwest, north, and later northeast as it rounded a subtropical ridge.
 Because of the change in steering, Page began to encounter stronger wind shear, which resulted in a prolonged weakening trend.
 On November 30, Page, just offshore Honshu, weakened below typhoon intensity, and became an extratropical cyclone on the same day after making landfall in central Honshu.